Politics of Malaysia: Malay Union

-The Malay Union (Kesatuan Melayu; KM) was established in 1926 by Mohamad Eunos Abdullah, Tengku Kadir Ali and Embok Suloh with the aim of increasing the role of Malays in public life, upholding Malay interests with the colonial authorities, and promote higher and technical education for Malays.
+The Malay Union (Kesatuan Melayu; KM) was established in 1926 by Mohamad Eunos Abdullah, Tengku Kadir Ali and Ambo Sooloh with the aim of increasing the role of Malays in public life, upholding Malay interests with the colonial authorities, and promote higher and technical education for Malays.
 Eunos himself was a Justice of Peace, a member of the Muslim Advisory Board set up by the colonial administration during World War I and a member of the Singapore Municipal Council.
 In his capacity as the chairman of the KM, he became the first Malay member of the Legislative Council of the Straits Settlements.
 One of the first issues championed by the KM was the appeal for land to be set aside for a Malay settlement.
 The appeal was granted and a sum of $ 700,000 was set aside for the KM to purchase and develop the land.
 This settlement has evolved and is now part of the Eunos neighbourhood in Singapore.

 The KM also became the catalyst for the establishment of similar organisations in the other states of the British Malaya such as the Penang Malay Association (founded in 1927) and the Perak Malay Association (founded in 1937).
 People associated with the KM included the first President of Singapore, Yusof Ishak.
 The KM survived World War II and entered into a political coalition with the United Malays National Organisation and the Malayan Chinese Association to form the Singapore Alliance Party.
 It however eventually faded away with the electoral defeats of the Alliance in the 1955 legislative elections in Singapore.